indiya77/MiniProject/Readme.md

-# Applied SDLC using C language
+# Applied SDLC using C language - completed

 An application to perform analysis of a transmission line.
 The user decides which analysis to be performed according to their requirements.
 Based on that, Performance or Fault analysis is performed on a transmission line.